dibalokechanda/dibalokechanda.github.io/_posts/2023-08-26-latent-variables-blog.md

  *Image taken from [MIT Introduction to Deep Learning 6.S191: Lecture 4](https://youtu.be/3G5hWM6jqPk?t=479)*

-## What is a Latent Variable ?
+## What is a Latent Variables ?

-In simplest term, it is variable which we have no access to or in other words "unobserved" variable.
+In simplest term, the variables to which we have no access to or in other words "unobserved" variables.
 This implies, we don't have access to the probability distribution of that variable.